Carlo Matos: Career

-Matos has published eleven full-length books and two chapbooks.
+Matos has published twelve full-length books and two chapbooks.
 His debut novel, As Malcriadas or Names We Inherit was released by New Meridian Arts in 2022.
-He has also published 6 poetry books (A School for Fishermen, Counting Sheep till Doomsday, Big Bad Asterisk*, It's Best not to Interrupt Her Experiments, We Prefer the Damned, and Book of Tongues: The Dead Letters of Pedro & Inês, which is slated to be released next year from FlowerSong Press.)
+He has also published 6 poetry books (A School for Fishermen, Counting Sheep till Doomsday, Big Bad Asterisk*, It's Best not to Interrupt Her Experiments, We Prefer the Damned, and Book of Tongues: The Dead Letters of Pedro & Inês.)
 He has published a collection of creative nonfiction essays titled, The Quitters and a scholarly book on the theater of London's West End titled, Ibsen's Foreign Contagion: Henrik Ibsen, Arthur Wing Pinero & Modernism on the London Stage, 1890-1900.
 Other works include his novella The Secret Correspondence of Loon & Fiasco and an anthology of Portuguese-American and Portuguese-Canadian writing he edited with Luis Gonçalves, titled, Writers of the Portuguese Diaspora in the United States and Canada.

-Matos's work has appeared in over 100 publications, including PANK, Spoon River Poetry Review, Hobart, Another Chicago Magazine, Diagram, Boston Review, Iowa Review, Tupelo Quarterly, Modern Drama, Your Impossible Voice, Rhino, Black Ocean, Menacing Hedge, and The Explicator', among many others.
+Matos's work has appeared in many journals, including PANK, Spoon River Poetry Review, Hobart, Another Chicago Magazine, Diagram, Boston Review, Iowa Review, Tupelo Quarterly, Modern Drama, Your Impossible Voice, Rhino, Black Ocean, Menacing Hedge, Filamentos, Gávea-Brown: A Bilingual Journal, and The Explicator', among many others.
 His work has been nominated for several Pushcart Prizes and Best of the Net Awards, and has also been entered into consideration for the Pulitzer Prize, the National Book Award, the National Book Critics Circle Award, the Lambda Literary Award and the Bisexual Book Awards.

 Artist residencies include Disquiet ILP in Portugal, La Romita School of Art in Italy, La MaMa ETC's International Playwright Retreat in Italy, Centrum, Ragdale, Sundress Academy for the Arts, and Wellspring House.

 He received degrees in English and theater from the University of Massachusetts, Amherst and holds a Ph.D. in literature from UMass Amherst's graduate English program.

 Matos is a full professor at Harry S Truman College, one of the City Colleges of Chicago, where he teaches composition, literature, and creative writing.
 He is also the editor of Truman College's literary journal, City Brink.
 He has received literary fellowships from CantoMundo, the Illinois Arts Council, Disquiet International Literary Program, the Sundress Academy for the Arts, and the La Romita School of Art.

 Matos is a former MMA fighter, kickboxer, and striking coach for Team 110.